Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 For a lie of safety.
 A lie he wanted to believe.

-“Deathworlder noses,” he replied, never lowering his rifle.
-“Deathworlder ears and eyes, too.
-Scents and sounds I couldn’t smell or hear.”
+"Deathworlder noses," he replied, never lowering his rifle.
+"Deathworlder ears and eyes, too.
+Scents and sounds I couldn’t smell or hear."

 She turned her head and curled her antennae at him, confused.

-“...I don’t know,” Moj translated.
+"...I don’t know," Moj translated.

-“It’s like she had him…*conditioned* or something.
-Like the kind of thing you’d read in a novel…” Dora shivered.
-“Just a pheromone and a trigger phrase…Or like a biodrone, I guess.”
+"It’s like she had him…*conditioned* or something.
+Like the kind of thing you’d read in a novel…" Dora shivered.
+"Just a pheromone and a trigger phrase…Or like a biodrone, I guess."

-“No biodrone, he.
+"No biodrone, he.
 No metal in his brain.
-Just scars.”
+Just scars."

-“...Scars in his brain?”
+"...Scars in his brain?"
 Dora’s antennae curled the other way.

-“Mm. *Made* of scars, our Bruuk.
+"Mm. *Made* of scars, our Bruuk.
 Body, brain, mind and soul.
 Deep and old, still hurting.
 Some, maybe, not scars after all.
-Some, maybe, still wounds after all this time.”
+Some, maybe, still wounds after all this time."

-“Well *one* of those wounds is…*that.”* Dora gestured nervously down the ramp.
-“But…when?
-How?”
+"Well *one* of those wounds is…*that."* Dora gestured nervously down the ramp.
+"But…when?
+How?"

-“Before.
+"Before.
 Somehow.
 Not a question for here and now, that.
-Present moment, love.”
+Present moment, love."

-“...You’re going to start calling me that too?”
+"...You’re going to start calling me that too?"

-“Fits.”
+"Fits."

 They stood in silence a while.
 Stillness.
 A good skill, that.
 Moj was better at it than Wild or Bruuk.
 Always *moving* those two.
 Didn’t know how to *stop.* More like them, was Dora.
 Always shifting, always fidgeting.
 Watching through her headset, maybe seeing what Wild saw.
 Fingers flexing, jaw moving, weight swaying, feet scuffling.
 Scared.

-“See him?”
+"See him?"

 She nodded.
-“I’m watching him, yeah.
-He’s so *fast.* He barely has to glance at a room and he knows it’s empty.”
+"I’m watching him, yeah.
+He’s so *fast.* He barely has to glance at a room and he knows it’s empty."

-“Faster than you see,” Moj agreed.
+"Faster than you see," Moj agreed.

-“Do you think they’ll be okay?”
+"Do you think they’ll be okay?"

 Moj thought.
 He’d done lots of watching and learning, over the last weeks.
 More than either deathworlder knew.
 Watching *virtues.*